gdp2112/Cooking-Minigame/README.md

 # Cooking-Minigame
 A minigame to practice scripting

-This minifame is based on the cooking mechanics in Legend of Zelda: Breath of the Wild.
+This minigame is based on the cooking mechanics in Legend of Zelda: Breath of the Wild.